NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Tornado Trompo.md

 * * *

 **Effect** You call upon the top's power and give the string a powerful pull.
 The top travels across the ground in a @Template\[line|distance:120\].
 As it does, it unleashes a powerful vortex of winds, becoming a tornado temporarily.
-This tornado has the effects of [[Spells/Whirlwind|Whirlwind]] except that it's not limited by being used outside or in a cramped space and can't be sustained.
+This tornado has the effects of [[Whirlwind|Whirlwind]] except that it's not limited by being used outside or in a cramped space and can't be sustained.
 Creatures in the tornado's path must attempt a DC 38 Reflex check save to determine the effects of the tornado.
 The tornado ends after traveling its full distance, causing any creatures that rose in the air due to a failed save to begin falling immediately.

 *Source: Pathfinder Blog*
 *OGL*